How to craft an effective aviation specialist cover letter

 Aviation is a formal industry, so your cover letter should follow a formal business letter format.
 This means using a professional-sounding email address, using the date, and including the contact information of both yourself and the employer.

 Your salutations should also be formal, such as “Dear Mr. /Mrs. /Ms.” followed by the hiring manager’s last name.
-Addressing the hiring manager by name shows that you have done your research and helps to create a more personal connection.
+Addressing the hiring manager by name shows that you've done your research and helps to create a more personal connection.

 Here's a formal salutation for your aviation specialist cover letter